 Prof.dr.
 F.A.
 Muller, Director of research

 Faculty Advisory Board

 Major decisions and policy proposals are presented to the Faculty Advisory Board (Faculteitsraad), which acts as a participation body with both advisory power and the power of assent.
 Consisting of four staff members and four students, the Faculty Board discusses the general state of affairs in the faculty with the Dean.

 The Programme Committee (Opleidingscommissie (OC)) in the Faculty of Philosophy mainly deals with educational matters.
 Every year, the Committee issues advice about the proposed curriculum and considers whether the study programmes are feasible for the students.
 The Programme Committee monitors the implementation of educational assessments and also makes its own proposals for improving the quality of the education provided.
 The Committee organises study days on the theme of education and how to improve the quality of education.
 The Programme Committee consists of staff members, student members and advisory members.

 The Examination Board (Examencommissie) of the Faculty of Philosophy supervises a range of matters related to examination.
 The Board assesses the quality of examination and the implementation of Binding Study Advice (BSA).
-It also supervises the cohesion of the final graduation programmes, the quality of the Bachelor’s and Master’s thesis and the provision of proof of admission to the Master’s study programme.
-This approach ensures the Faculty’s overall quality.
-Furthermore, the Examination Board monitors examination results and the return from courses, and passes this information on to the Programme Committee for further evaluation.
+It also supervises the cohesion of the final graduation programmes, the quality of the Bachelor’s and Master’s thesis, the provision of proof of admission to the Master’s study programme and grants exemptions if applicable.
+Furthermore, the Examination Board monitors examination results and the return from courses, and communicates this information to the Programme Committee for further evaluation.